CS5008-khoury-lionelle/ds-speed-compare/Report.md

 ### Empirical Results Table

 Build a Markdown table off the data generated from your CSV file. if you had a large number of N values, you only need to include up to a max of 20 (for example, the first 10 and last 10).
 You need to have *at least* 15 different values of N in the table.
-It will help if you use a convert to convert the CSV to Markdown.
+It will help if you use a converter to convert the CSV to Markdown.
 You are allowed to use short notation for the function names, such as `AF` for `AddFront`, `AB` for `AddBack`, etc. for readability.